jhpyle/docassemble/_docs/functions.md

 again.
 But you make your intentions more clear to readers of your code by calling `need()`.)

+## <a name="selections"></a>selections()

+This is used in multiple choice questions in `fields` lists where the `datatype` is `object`, `object_radio`, or `object_list` and the list of selections is created by embedded `code`.
+The function takes one or more arguments and outputs an appropriately formatted list of objects.
+If any of the arguments is a list, the list is unpacked and its elements are added to the list of selections.

 ## <a name="space_to_underscore"></a>space_to_underscore()

 If `user_name` is `John Wilkes Booth`,